"Meet Your Cruise" Coverage

 Did you exhaust your options?

 The travel insurance company may want to have proof you tried your hardest to get to the cruise another way.
 Did you look into renting a car to drive there?
 Could the airline rebook you immediately?
-These things factor into reimbursement if you do need to file a claim.
+These things factor into reimbursement if you do need to file a claim for a missed connection.
 Also, most plans will ask if you have been reimbursed at all by the travel supplier, and this may factor into the reimbursement amount.